software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 23
 >
 > Deploy the backend application to a production environment. _Test that the application works in the production envinronment_ by adding a quiz with some questions and answer options.
 Add the production environment URL of the backend application (the web service URL in the Render dashboard) to the project description section in the `README.md` file.

+{: .note }

+> You don't have wait until the end of the Sprint for the deployment.
+Once you have a meaningful set of features implemented, deploy the application and test that the new features work in the production environment.
+In real software development projects deployments commonly occur daily or even [a hundred times a day](https://www.infoq.com/news/2013/06/netflix/).

 ## GitHub release